sf-yuzifu/blueArchive-CuteChibi/README.md

-# blueArchive-ZhubiDatou
+# blueArchive-CuteChibi
-A project to select the best picture in Blue Archive.
+A project to select the Chibi in Blue Archive.